crhntr/go-mesh/README.md

-# gomesh
+# goMeSH

-GoMeSH is a small library for parsing MeSH data files.
+goMeSH is a small library for parsing MeSH data files available at [https://www.nlm.nih.gov/mesh/download_mesh.html]

 The code is probably best as an an example of how to parse large xml files (using using only the go standard library).
 The functions in XMLFileParsers are based on